eProsima/DDS-Router/docs/rst/examples/wan_example.rst

 WAN Participant Server
 ----------------------

-This Participant is configured with a name, a type and the listening addresses where it will expect data from other remote WAN Participant Clients.
+This Participant is configured with a name, a kind and the listening addresses where it will expect data from other remote WAN Participant Clients.
 This Participant act as a Server only to receive the discovery data from other WAN Participants.
 Once the connection has been established, the communication will be symmetrical (except in TCP case, in which case